21 Best RV Campgrounds on the Beach | East Coast Guide

 7. Hammonasset Beach State Park

-Hammonasset Beach features a clean beach, camping, biking, a nature center, dog walk areas, fishing jetty, boat access, large pavilions with picnic tables, changing rooms, and paths to spectacular views.
-And there are some wonderful local restaurants right outside the gates.
+Hammonasset Beach features a clean beach, camping, biking, a nature center, dog-walking areas, a fishing jetty, boat access, large pavilions with picnic tables, changing rooms, and paths to spectacular views.
+There are also some wonderful local restaurants right outside the gates.

 New York